pachecoalbert/cf-vpc/README.md

 - Private App Tier
 - Private DB Tier

-It used 4 AZs and build all the Routes and NAT for resoruces in teh private subnets to communicate externaly.
+It used 4 AZs and builds all the Routes and NAT for resoruces in the private subnets to communicate externaly.

 Follow the below steps to Create the VPC.